6 Best Homeowners Insurance Companies in Arizona of 2025

 We also appreciate their lower-than-average premiums and excellent customer service.

-The average annual cost of Arizona homeowners insurance with Farmers is $1,240, which is well below the state average.
+The average annual cost of Arizona homeowners insurance with Farmers is $1,240, well below the state average.

 Farmers Insurance has received high customer service, financial stability, and strength ratings.